Special Academic Programs & Academic Accommodations

 - Deadline for submitting supporting documents to SUAPS: Monday, September 8, 2025

-2nd committee: - Online registration opens: Monday, September 15, 2025
+2nd committee: - Online registration begins on Monday, September 15, 2025

 - Online registration deadline: Tuesday, October 7, 2025